-Ben is the Director of Grid Research for GTM Research, specializing in Distribution Automation, Network Management and Renewables Integration markets.
+Ben is the Director of Grid Research for Wood Mackenzie Power & Renewables (Formerly GTM Research), specializing in Distribution Automation, Network Management and Renewables Integration markets.
 He previously worked as a research analyst for Knwldg Houston, formerly a green energy and healthcare consulting firm, where his research focused on AMI deployment and smart grid regulatory policy.
 Prior to Knwldg Houston, Ben was a policy intern with Wexler and Walker Public Policy Associates where he performed research for energy, transportation, and defense clients.

 He has authored multiple studies on the smart grid market, concentrating on policy evolution, technology innovation, the market's competitive landscape and project economics.
 Ben has delivered keynote presentations for multiple industry conferences, moderated and participated in panels covering a variety of topics, and regularly hosts industry webinars with GTM Research / Greentech Media.
 Ben has been a smart grid contributor on CNN Money, NPR, and the Texas Tribune.
 He graduated from Washington University in St. Louis with a bachelor’s degree in economics and political science.

-Melissa is the Director of Policy, Northeast for Cypress Creek Renewables - one of the largest solar developers in the US and a long-term owner and operator of utility and community-scale solar projects with an operating portfolio of over 1,000 MW to date.
-She has over a decade of experience in the solar market in the Northeast, including extensive government policy experience coupled with significant development and technical expertise.
-She has experience advocating for and developing solutions on many key topics including value of DER tariffs, ISO wholesale market structures, interconnection processes and standards, RPS structures, RPS procurements, REC systems, and carbon cap and trade markets, as well as experience with siting and property tax issues.
+Melissa is the Director of Policy, Northeast for Cypress Creek Renewables - one of the largest utility and community-scale solar and storage developers in the US.
+She has over a decade of experience in the renewables market, including extensive government policy, regulatory, and political work, all scales of development experience, and technical expertise.
+She has experience advocating for and developing solutions on many key topics including ISO wholesale market structures and revenue streams, state RPS structures and REC systems, carbon pricing, compensating distributed clean energy resources based on value, and interconnection processes and standards, as well as experience with siting and property tax issues.
 She holds a BS from Princeton University.